The Standard Model as an Effective Field Theory: Basics of EFT

 where the last term contains a block matrix so that the heavy fields $\Phi$ are contracted by $\Delta_H$, the light ones by $\Delta_L$ and $X_{HL}$ is a mixed term.
 The key idea of Ref.~\cite{Fuentes-Martin:2016uol} is to perform a field transformation that brings the matrix to a block diagonal form ${\rm diag}(\tilde\Delta_H,\Delta_L)$, shifting the effect of $X_{HL}$ into the heavy-particle contribution while leaving the $\Delta_L$ unchanged.
 This procedure gives $\tilde\Delta_H = \Delta_H-X_{HL}^\dag\Delta_L^{-1} X_{HL}$ which, in the scalar case, can be expressed in the notation of Ref.~\cite{Henning:2014wua} as

 where $U_{HL}$ comes from the field redefinition and carries a dependence on the loop momentum $p$.
 The effective action takes the form $S_{\rm eff}[\phi] = i c_s \Tr\log\tilde\Delta_H$ and it generates all the loop diagrams with at least one heavy internal propagator.
 The desired result for the mixed heavy-light one loop contributions to the EFT matching are obtained performing the loop momentum integrals in $\tilde\Delta_H$ only in the ``hard'' region, i.e. first expanding out all the low-energy scales, that are small in the limit $p\sim M$, and then integrating over the full $d$-dimensional $p$ space.
-This method makes use of dimensional regularization and is known as ``integration-by-regions''~\cite{Beneke:1997zp,Smirnov:2002pj,Jantzen:2011nz}.\footnote{This approach has been debated in the literature and reservations have been raised on this technique in an EFT context.
-See for example the discussion in Ref.~\cite{Manohar:2006nz}.} As a result, the contribution to the dimension six effective Lagrangian in Eqn.~\ref{eqn:CDE_universal_lag} is extended by the inclusion of \cite{Fuentes-Martin:2016uol}:
+This method makes use of dimensional regularization and is known as ``expansion-by-regions''~\cite{Beneke:1997zp,Smirnov:2002pj,Jantzen:2011nz} discussed in more detail in Section \ref{sec:regions}.
+As a result, the contribution to the dimension six effective Lagrangian in Eq.~\ref{eqn:CDE_universal_lag} is extended by the inclusion of \cite{Fuentes-Martin:2016uol}:

 Here $\mbox{tr}_{\rm s}$ is a subtracted trace defined as